?A?E?

 Seven letters with R, I, and E already fixed in place.

 If you do not know any fixed letters yet, start with the 7-letter hub or go back to the full Word Lists hub to browse by length before you narrow further.
+If the clue is broader than one strict pattern, try the Word Finder.

 Start with a fixed-length pattern, then narrow it with include or exclude letters when the clue gives you more to work with.
 If you want a broader browse, the related Word Lists pages below are the next step.